AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

 ---
 description: Learn how to use Social Learning web as a learner
 jcr-language: en_us
-title: Social Learning in Captivate Prime
+title: Social Learning in Learning Manager
 contentowner: kuppan
 ---

-# Social Learning in Captivate Prime
+# Social Learning in Learning Manager

 Learn how to use Social Learning web as a learner

-Social learning is a platform in Captivate Prime which engages users to share ideas and meaningful insights in an informal environment.
+Social learning is a platform in Learning Manager which engages users to share ideas and meaningful insights in an informal environment.
 It is a methodology which supplements the idea of traditional learning.
 Completing an online course does not give an advantage to users to interact with their peers at a social level.

 By simply attending a training, does not guarantee that users retain everything that is taught.
 On the other hand, social learning allows users to use the expertise around them to get exactly the information they need.
 In turn users can quickly apply that information to complete a task, and achieve a goal.

-Similarly, Captivate Prime Social Learning feature allows users to be able to interact with one another by being able to share and learn from content.
+Similarly, Learning Manager Social Learning feature allows users to be able to interact with one another by being able to share and learn from content.

 On this platform, the different type of content that can be shared are video, audio, screenshot, text, question, and poll.
 Users can also share their online learnings with their peers by using the **Share to Social bookmarklet**.
 For more information, see  [Share to Social Learning](share-to-social.md).